Kylie Sayce NP

 "I've taken the antibiotics.
 It got better.
 Then a few weeks or months later, the symptoms came back."

-Bacterial vaginosis occurs when the normal balance of bacteria in the vagina changes.
+Bacterial vaginosis occurs when the normal balance of bacteria within the vagina changes.

-A healthy vaginal microbiome is typically dominated by beneficial bacteria called Lactobacillus species.
-These bacteria help maintain a healthy acidic vaginal environment and protect against overgrowth of other organisms.
+A healthy vaginal microbiome is typically dominated by beneficial bacteria known as Lactobacillus species.
+These bacteria help maintain an acidic vaginal environment and support the natural balance of the vaginal ecosystem.

 In BV, the number of protective Lactobacillus bacteria decreases and other bacteria become more abundant.
-This change in the vaginal ecosystem is known as vaginal dysbiosis.
+This change in the vaginal microbiome is known as vaginal dysbiosis.

 Common symptoms of BV include: